roXxme/practice/README.md

 If all keys are allocated then it shows full

 this file also contains a function, which reversed the input string

+#inherit-exmpl.py
+This file contains example of containership and inheritance in python